Left Continue shopping

 Our Anti-Stress Superpower

 If you’ve ever been to a yoga class or practiced guided meditation, chances are, you’ve instantly felt a sense of calm when instructed to regulate your breath; “take a deep breath in.
 A long. . . slow, breath out.
 Continue like this; the breath long, slow, even and full”.
-Even as you read these instructions, you might begin to notice your belly, ribs and collarbones expanding as you breathe in; your body relaxing a little as you breathe out.
-This breath technique of deepening and slowing both the inhale and the exhale is simple in practice, but profound in the effect it’s having on the body, and may just be one way to access our very own superpower to effectively manage stress.
+As you read these instructions, you might notice your belly, ribs, and collarbones expanding as you breathe in, your body relaxing a little as you breathe out.
+This breathing technique of deepening and slowing both the inhale and the exhale is simple in practice but profound in its effect on the body.
+It may be one way to access our superpowers and manage stress effectively.

-It’s not uncommon to physically feel the body’s response to regulating breath; your muscles begin to relax, the mind may even become quieter and you could experience a sense of calm.
-But, what you may not have realized, is that by regulating the breath in this way you are igniting the parasympathetic nervous system and toning, possibly the most important nerve, in the body.
-The Vagus nerve is the longest cranial nerve, traveling from the brainstem through the body connecting to just about every organ, influencing their function along the way, while also controlling part of our autonomic nervous system, our rest and digest response.
+It’s not uncommon to physically feel the body’s response to regulating breath; your muscles begin to relax, the mind may even become quieter, and you could experience a sense of calm.
+But, you may not have realized that regulating the breath this way ignites the parasympathetic nervous system and toning, possibly the most influential nerve in the body.
+The Vagus nerve is the longest cranial nerve, traveling from the brainstem through the body and connecting to just about every organ, influencing their function along the way while also controlling part of our autonomic nervous system, our rest and digest response.

-What yoga practitioners and meditators have been studying for thousands of years has recently gotten a lot of mainstream attention.
-According to the New York Times, “TicTok videos with the hashtag #vagusnerve have been viewed more than 64 million times and there are nearly 70,000 posts with the hashtag on instagram”.
-So, what exactly have we learned and why are so many of us doing practices to activate this all-important nerve?
+What yoga practitioners and meditators have been studying for thousands of years has recently received a lot of mainstream attention.
+According to the New York Times, “TicTok videos with the hashtag #vagusnerve have been viewed more than 64 million times, and there are nearly 70,000 posts with the hashtag on Instagram.”
+So, what exactly have we learned, and why are so many of us practicing to activate this all-important nerve?

 Deep breathing is just one of the ways to stimulate this powerful nerve that also helps digest our food and encourages positive social relationships.
-Osea’s Vagus Nerve Oil was precisely designed for the soothing ritual of self-massage.
+Osea’s Vagus Nerve Oil was precisely designed for the soothing self-massage ritual.
 And they guide us through yet another simple but powerful technique designed to melt our tension away:

 Step One